nivoric/Coding/front-end-projects/project-1/README.md

 ## 🎯 Project Overview

-This project is designed to create a clean, single-page online CV that highlights personal information, education, skills, and contact details — all within a concise layout.
+- This project is designed to create a clean, single-page online CV that highlights personal information, education, skills, and contact details — all within a concise layout.

-It’s ideal for **beginners** learning front-end development, or anyone who wants to host their resume online with zero backend dependencies.
+- It’s ideal for **beginners** learning front-end development, or anyone who wants to host their resume online with zero backend dependencies.

+- This project is good for absolute beginners in coding who only know basic HTML and CSS.

+- This is inspired by the roadmap.sh front-end projects (beginner level)

 ---